Bionif92/Cursos-de-Programacion/React/React.md

 ### More loader() Data Usage

-Could use it direcly in the component of before `<`
+Could use it direcly in the component of before `<EventList />` Cannot use it in a higher route level, but you can in l
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMyNTY5NjYzNSw5NzI3MzI1MywtMTI5Mz
+eyJoaXN0b3J5IjpbLTExMjcxNDU4NDgsOTcyNzMyNTMsLTEyOT
-U4MTQzNSwtMTcyOTcyOTI1MSwxMDIwMTM2MzMsNjEzNTExNTI5
+M1ODE0MzUsLTE3Mjk3MjkyNTEsMTAyMDEzNjMzLDYxMzUxMTUy
-LC0xNDI0NDE0NjY3LC0xMDEzNDkxODE0LC0xMDMzNzIyMjQ0LD
+OSwtMTQyNDQxNDY2NywtMTAxMzQ5MTgxNCwtMTAzMzcyMjI0NC
-cyMDQ3Mjg1OCwyMTAwNDA5MTA3LC0xODc1ODA0Nzk2LC0xMDkz
+w3MjA0NzI4NTgsMjEwMDQwOTEwNywtMTg3NTgwNDc5NiwtMTA5
-NTc1MTUyLDQwOTY1MjE0OCwyODcxNTg3ODIsODE0Njc1NDQyLD
+MzU3NTE1Miw0MDk2NTIxNDgsMjg3MTU4NzgyLDgxNDY3NTQ0Mi
-E5MzQ2NTE2NjcsLTEyOTIxMjI2MzcsLTE3NjA3Mjg3NDYsNzE3
+wxOTM0NjUxNjY3LC0xMjkyMTIyNjM3LC0xNzYwNzI4NzQ2LDcx
-ODE0OTY3XX0=
+NzgxNDk2N119
 -->